kyma-project/istio/docs/user/tutorials/01-50-send-requests-using-egress.md

 > [!NOTE] Support for network policies depends on the kubernetes CNI plugin used in the cluster.
 > Make sure to check the documentation of the CNI plugin you are using.

-> [!WARN] In Gardener-based clusters the Network Policy restricting DNS traffic may notwork as expected.
+> [!WARN] In Gardener-based clusters, such as SAP BTP, Kyma runtime, the Network Policy restricting DNS traffic may not work as expected.
-> It is due to local DNS service used in discovery working outside the CNI.
-You may need to define the `ipBlocks` with
+> It is due to the local DNS service used in discovery working outside the CNI.
+In such cases, define the **ipBlocks** with
-> the IP CIDR of the `kube-dns` service to the NetworkPolicy to allow proper DNS resolution.
+> the IP CIDR of the `kube-dns` service in the NetworkPolicy to allow proper DNS resolution.

 1. In the `$NAMESPACE` namespace, create a NetworkPolicy that allows only egress traffic to the istio egress gateway, blocking all other egress traffic.
 Fetch the IP address of the `kube-dns` service: